Bab al-Azizia: 1986 bombing of Libya

-The site was the main target of the 15 April 1986 United States bombing of Libya, authorised by U.S. President Ronald Reagan, in response to the West Berlin discotheque bombing by the Libyan government.
+The site was the main target of the 15 April 1986 United States bombing of Libya, authorized by U.S. President Ronald Reagan, in response to the West Berlin discotheque bombing by the Libyan government.

 Forewarned by both Maltese Prime Minister Karmenu Mifsud Bonnici and Italian Prime Minister Bettino Craxi that unauthorized aircraft were flying over Maltese airspace heading south towards Tripoli, Gaddafi and his family rushed out of their residence in the compound moments before the bombs dropped from thirteen U.S. Air Force planes.
-Gaddafi escaped injury, but he claimed his fifteen-month-old adopted daughter Hanna was killed and that two of his sons were injured.
+Gaddafi escaped injury, but he claimed his fifteen-month-old, adopted daughter Hanna was killed and that two of his sons were injured.
 These claims have been disputed.
-After the capture of Bab al-Azizia in August 2011, documents were found proving Hanna was still alive, including her passport, and documents which show Hanna became a doctor and worked in Tripoli.
+After the capture of Bab al-Azizia in August 2011, documents were found proving Hanna could still be alive, including her passport, and documents which show Hanna supposedly became a doctor and worked in Tripoli.

 Damaged and hence unused for a period of time, official state receptions moved to the main military barracks buildings for a period, before the Gaddafi family reoccupied their section of the compound.

 To express defiance over the bombing, a monument was erected at the compound depicting a left-handed fist crushing a U.S. fighter jet.
 Gaddafi used this monument as a backdrop for speeches given during the uprising and civil war in February and March 2011.